-32 NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS
+31 NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS

 The Authority has adopted the CIPFA Code of Practice on Treasury Management which ensures the Authority has measures in place to manage financial risks.
-The Authority's Treasury Management Strategy for 2022/23 was approved at a meeting on 16 January 2022.
-The Strategy sets out the Prudential Indicators (Pl's) for the year.
-During the year a report details progress against the strategy and if necessary a revision of the Pl's.
+The Authority's Treasury Management Strategy for 2023/24 was formally approved at the Authority meeting on 20 March 2023.
+The Strategy sets out the Prudential Indicators (PI's) for the year.
+During the year quarterly reports detail the progress against the strategy and if necessary a revision of the PI's.

 At year end, a final report sets out how the Authority has performed during the year.
-How the Authority manages risks arising from financial instruments is detailed in the treasury reports presented to Members and can be accessed from North Wales Fire and Rescue Service website - www.northwalesfire.gov.wales
+How the Authority manages risks arising from financial instruments is detailed in the treasury reports presented to the Audit Committee and can be accessed from North Wales Fire and Rescue Service website - www.northwalesfire.gov.wales